 The Best Wood Burning Camp Stove

 When you have a simplistic product that provides one of the best performances without all the extra gimmicky features, you know it’s a top-quality choice.
-The G2 Firebox Bushcraft Stove combines practicality with tradition, and elevates it with the highest quality craftsmanship and material to produce a wood camp stove that does exactly what you need it to – cook your food quickly and efficiently without a lot of hassle.
+The Lixada Camping Stove combines practicality with tradition, and elevates it with the highest quality craftsmanship and material to produce a wood camp stove that does exactly what you need it to – cook your food quickly and efficiently without a lot of hassle.

-With two convenient areas to feed wood on the front and side, plus various openings to provide ample oxygen, you can keep your fire burning strong without having to move your pot.
+With a convenient area to feed wood on the front, plus various openings to provide ample oxygen, you can keep your fire burning strong without having to move your pot.
 It also has four fire sticks that allow you to use any fuel source that you want.
 Versatility, convenience, and practicality are three qualities that always make a great product.

 The simplicity of using a wood burning stove is attractive for many campers who are ready for a hot meal after a long day.
 This is especially true after you’ve finished hunting for your dinner.
 You don’t want to come back to camp and find your backpacking canister stove has run out of fuel.
 With the ability to collect sticks, pine cones and other woody material to use as fuel, you don’t have to worry about eating a cold meal.

 In this guide, we’ll cover everything you need to know about wood burning backpacking stoves.
 We’ll go over important features as well as some great wood burning camp stove selections.
-After reviewing countless wood burning camp stoves, we chose the G2 Firebox Bushcraft as the best wood burning backpacking stove out of the bunch.
+After reviewing countless wood burning camp stoves, we chose the Lixada Camping Stove as the best wood burning backpacking stove out of the bunch.
 Keep reading to find out why.